john-friedman/SEC-Parsers/readme.md

 Parses non-standardized SEC filings into structured xml.
 Use cases include LLMs, NLP, and textual analysis.
 Package is a WIP.

-Supported filing types are 10-K, 10-Q, 8-K, S-1, 20-F. More will be added soon.
+Supported filing types are 10-K, 10-Q, 8-K, S-1, 20-F. More will be added soon, or you can write your own!
+[How to write a Custom Parser in 5 minutes](https://medium.com/@jgfriedman99/how-to-write-a-custom-sec-parser-in-5-minutes-5c7a8d5d81b0)

 Note: syntax change for find_nodes_by_title, to find_all_sections_by_title and associated functions.

 <em>URGENT</em>: Advice on how to name functions used by users is urgently needed.
 SEC Parsers has started to get a lot of users, and I don't want to deprecate function names in the future.
 [Link](contributors.md)

 <div align="center">